link422/VHDL-MIPS-Processor/README.md

 \
 All projects have the same interface on the DE10-Lite board.

-# To Run ModelSim simulation:
+# To Run ModelSim simulation
 1. Open fetch.qpf in Quartus
-2. In menu bar click: Processing -> Start Compilation
+2. In menu bar click: Processing &rarr; Start Compilation
-3. After compilation, in menu bar click: Tools -> Run Simulation Tool -> Gate Level Simulation
+3. After compilation, in menu bar click: Tools &rarr; Run Simulation Tool &rarr; Gate Level Simulation
 4. ModelSim will open, run the simulation, and display the waveform.

-# To deploy to DE10-Lite board:
+# To deploy to DE10-Lite board
 1. Open fetch.qpf in Quartus
-2. In menu bar: Processing -> Start Compilation
+2. In menu bar: Processing &rarr; Start Compilation
-3. In menu bar: Tools -> Programmer
+3. In menu bar: Tools &rarr; Programmer
 4. Click "Hardware Setup"
 5. Select "USB Blaster"
 6. Click "Close"
 7. Click "Start" to begin programming

-# Explanation of board controls/features:
+# Explanation of board controls/features
 ### KEY0:
   * Clock control: Press this button to cause a clock pulse.
 ### KEY1: